wilsontys/wilsontys/README.md

 <!-- Add your details -->

-I am Wilson Tan, An experienced manager with a diverse background of over 15 years of experience in leading high performance teams and managing sales and business operations.
-I possess several skills and competencies which can be applied in a number of roles.
-As a lifelong learner, I am currently participating in the Rapid & Immersive Skill Enhancement (RISE) programme by Boston Consulting Group (BCG)- a unique 6-month SGUnited Mid-Career Pathways Programme designed to build high-demand business and digital skills.
+An experienced manager with a diverse background of over 15 years of experience in leading high performance teams and managing sales and business operations.
+I am transitioning into a data and business analytics role after completing the Boston Consulting Group (BCG) led and SkillsFuture Singapore (SSG) initiated Rapid & Immersive Skill Enhancement (RISE) programme - a unique 6-month SGUnited Mid-Career Pathways Programme designed to build high-demand business and digital skills.

-I have been posted to Singapore, Malaysia and Indonesia as part of my work in the aviation industry.
-I have been successful in executing a number of business strategy and operation for the organisation.
-Among my accomplishments: an increased in SME sales revenue by 300% in 9 months, an expansion in the number of local accounts by 200% in less than a year and driving an annual revenue growth in the premium cabins by 30% for 2 years.
+With over 15 years of experience in leading global teams in Singapore, Malaysia and Indonesia, I have been successful in driving strong annual performances from my offices and departments.
+Among my accomplishments: an increased in SME sales revenue by 300% in 9 months, an expansion in the number of local accounts by 200% in less than a year and driving an annual revenue growth in specific market segments by 30% for 2 years running.
+Recently, I have contributed to 5 Python focused mini-projects, 1 hackathon and 1 capstone project.

-I have come to realise that working with people, helping them understand complicated or frustrating concepts, and serving as a platform for my team to excel are some of the things that I love to do.
-I believe there is always something to learn, and with the advancement in the digital and technological space, there is always something new.
-I enjoy collaborating with others to gain different perspectives to refine strategies.
-With the huge amount of data sets available in today's world, my curiosity drives the analytical side of me as I search for answers about why some strategies are performing above or below expectations.

-Competencies: business development, revenue management, business analysis, data analysis, sales & marketing management, stakeholders engagementa seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
-I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
-I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.
+Competencies: business development, revenue management, business analysis, data analysis, sales & marketing management, stakeholders engagement

 <!-- Add link to the sections -->